 Key Takeaways

 Fortunately, you have options as a parent.
-A 529 college savings plan, for example, could help you sock away money for your child's future higher education expenses.
-Explore the basics of 529 plans, learn how such plans could be used and discover if one could be the right choice for your family.
+One option is a 529 college savings plan, which allows you to set aside money for qualified education expenses.
+Learn the basics of 529 plans, how they work, and whether they may fit your family’s needs.

 Understanding a 529 College Savings Plan